suggap

 School of Rock

-School of Rock (titled onscreen as The School of Rock) is a 2003 American comedy film directed by Richard Linklater, produced by Scott Rudin, and written by Mike White.
-The film stars Jack Black, Joan Cusack, Mike White and Sarah Silverman.
+School of Rock (titled on screen as The School of Rock) is a 2003 comedy film directed by Richard Linklater, produced by Scott Rudin and written by Mike White.
+The film stars Jack Black, Joan Cusack, White and Sarah Silverman.
 Black plays struggling rock guitarist Dewey Finn, who is fired from his band and subsequently poses as a substitute teacher at a prestigious prep school.
-After witnessing the musical talent of the students, Dewey forms a band of fourth-graders to attempt to win the upcoming Battle of the Bands and use his winnings to pay his rent.
+After witnessing the musical talent of the students, Dewey forms a band of fifth-graders to attempt to win the upcoming Battle of the Bands and use his winnings to pay his rent.

 Plot

 Rock band No Vacancy performs at a nightclub three weeks before auditioning for the Battle of the Bands.
 Guitarist Dewey Finn creates on-stage antics, including a stage dive that abruptly ends the performance.
-The next morning, Dewey's roommate Ned Schneebly and Ned's domineering girlfriend, Patty Di Marco, inform Dewey he must either pay his overdue share of the rent or move out.
-When Dewey meets No Vacancy at a rehearsal session, he is informed that he has been fired from the band and replaced by another guitarist, Spider.
-Later, while trying to sell some of his equipment, Dewey answers a phone call from Rosalie Mullins, the principal of the Horace Green prep school, inquiring for Ned about a short-term position as a substitute teacher.
+The next morning, Dewey wakes in the apartment he lives in with his best friend (and former rocker) Ned Schneebly and his girlfriend, Patty Di Marco.
+They inform Dewey he must make up for his share of the rent, which is four months overdue.
+When Dewey meets No Vacancy at a rehearsal session, he discovers he has been replaced by another guitarist named Spider.
+Later, while attempting to sell some of his equipment for rent money, Dewey answers a phone call from Rosalie Mullins, the principal of the Horace Green prep school, inquiring for Ned about a short-term position as a substitute teacher.
 Desperate for money, Dewey impersonates Ned and is hired.
-On his first day at the school, Dewey, who does not know how to spell "Schneebly", adopts the name "Mr. S" and spends the day behaving erratically, much to the students' confusion.
+On his first day at the school, Dewey adopts the name "Mr. S" and spends his first day behaving erratically, confusing the class and declaring that they will have nothing but recess.